Kasivisvesvara Temple, Lakkundi: Gudha-mandapa

+Ranga-mandapa

 The ranga-mandapa in the Shiva temple is square and supported by beautiful lathe-carved pillars, that appear to have been polished and assembled.
 The smoothness and symmetry achieved in the massive stone pillar, states Cousens, is one expected with a pillar made of ivory or silver.
 The bottom of the pillars are carved in three dimensions (damaged), with framed sections highlighting Hindu motifs and depicting the epic legends.
 The brackets, above the capitals, have little lions, set within kirtimukhas.
 Pepal leaf scrolls highlight the otherwise smooth surface.
 To the south of the ranga-mandapa are stairs to enter the temple.